squinkylabs/SquinkyVCV/docs/keymap.md

 * **q** Quarter note.
 * **e** Eighth note.
 * **x** Sixteenth note.
 Note that 's' key is already used for Start time, so 'x' is used for sixteenth note.
 Ctrl-s will also work.

+* **asterisk** (*) will take the duration of the note under the cursor and use that as the duration for all subsequent notes inserted without explicit duration (i.e. from the Ins and Enter keys, and from double-clicking the mouse.

+**Very Important**: by default the cursor will advance after inserting a note, making it easier to insert a stream on notes in succession.
+But if you hold down the shift key the cursor will not move ahead, making it easy to insert chords.

 ## Changing notes